Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Basics/Introduction of OS.md

 	* OS has to allocate and deallocate the memory space.
 * **Security/Privacy Management**
 	* Privacy also provided by the OS
-* **I/O system Management:**
-	* the module that keeps track of the status of devices is called the I/O traffic controller.
-	* Each I/O device has a device handler that resides in a separate process associated with that device.

 #### Working skeleton of OS: